YoNightFury/campus-placement-secured/README.md

 ---------------------------------------------------

-look for whitespaces in appilcation.properties an remove them
+look for whitespaces in appilcation.properties and remove them